 Contrary to what some businesses may think, local SEO is vastly different from traditional SEO.
-And accounting firms should pay attention—as what they do (or don’t do) with their local SEO will make a big difference in their search engine results.
+And accounting firms should pay attention to local seo for accountants —as what they do (or don’t do) with their local SEO will make a big difference in their search engine results.

-For example, local businesses must rank in their local markets for keywords and search terms.
+For example, local accounting, CPA, bookkeeping, tax, and business advisory businesses must rank in their local markets for keywords and search terms.
 Ranking for search results from outside their local markets is irrelevant, as the goal is to get in front of the eyes of their local target market.

 Local accounting, bookkeeping, tax, or advisory firms shouldn’t focus on traditional SEO strategies.
 Instead, they will get better, more focused results with local SEO strategies.

-Local SEO Priorities for Local Accounting, Tax, Bookkeeping or Advisory Firms
+Local SEO Priorities for Accounting, Tax, Bookkeeping or Advisory Firms

-1. Set Up Google My Business - and Optimize It
+1. Set Up Google Business Profile - and Optimize It

 For local accounting, bookkeeping, tax, and advisory firms, the very first thing to do is to make sure that their Google My Business (and Bing for Business) listings are setup.
 If you do not already have a Google My Business (GMB) or Bing for Business listing take the time to request and verify your listing.

 If you do have a GMB listing, make sure that it is complete.
 Often businesses will set up a GMB listing for their business but they fail to make sure it is complete.